jyztintan/tp/docs/UserGuide.md

 - **Focus on Core Goals**: Allows you to dedicate more time to closing deals and fostering client relationships.

 <box type="tip" header = "**New to Realodex?**">
-This guide provides detailed documentation on Realodex's features, FAQs, and upcoming updates. <a href="#getting-started">Start</a> enhancing your real estate operations today!
+This guide provides a beginner-friendly introduction on Realodex's features, tutorial, and FAQ. <a href="#getting-started">Start</a> enhancing your real estate operations today!
 </box>

 --------------------------------------------------------------------------------------------------------------------